monitorjbl/pr-harmony/README.md

 ## History

 This plugin is a clean reimplementation of a couple of plugins I did for the Stash instance we use at work.
 I wanted to clean some pieces of it up after learning more about the Stash plugin API, and I thought that some users might find it useful as well.
+I've also expanded it a bit to do some things we didn't have a direct need for at work but that I think makes life easier on developers/admins alike.

 ## Attributions